top of page

 Tribe Lycaenesthini

-Containing five Afrotropical genera, Anthene, Cupidesthes, Neurellipes, Triclema and Monile.
+Containing five Afrotropical genera: Anthene, Cupidesthes, Neurellipes, Triclema and Monile.

+Genus Anthene.
 A largely Afrotropical genus comprising 72 species and split into a number of subgenera.
-33 species have been recorded from Uganda and 12 from Semuliki: Anthene larydas, A. crawshayi, A. ligures, A. sylvanus, A. rubricinctus, A. ituria, A. princeps, A. liodes, A. linulataA. akoae, A. irumia and A. eliasi.
-The latter four were omitted from the Semuliki species checklist.
+33 species have been recorded from Uganda, 22 from the Ituri Forest and DRC Semliki Valley and 12 from Semuliki: Anthene larydas, A. crawshayi, A. ligures, A. sylvanus, A. rubricinctus, A. ituria, A. princeps, A. liodes, A. linulata, A. akoae, A. irumia and A. eliasi.
+The latter four are additions to the the Semuliki species list (Forbes, 2018).

 Anthene ituria.jpg